wmarquardt/wmarquardt.com/content/cv/en.md

 ### Technical Lead
 _Apr 2020 - Jan 2021 (10 months)_

 > In 2020 I started working as a tech lead at Trade na Mão.
-It was a totally new experience, because, in addition to the technical assignments, this was my first contact with leadership, which was my biggest challenge in this period.
+My biggest challenge in this period was my first contact with leadership as it was a totally new experience for me.

 > #### Main activities:
 > - Definition of new services architecture and technologies;